How Restoring Brain Plasticity Is the Secret to Reversing Brain Damage

 Dr. Jerry Silver, a professor in the Department of Neurosciences at Case Western Reserve University’s School of Medicine and co-inventor and advisor at NervGen Pharma.

-Dr. Silver discovered the novel peptide– NVG-291 – which has been shown in animal studies to promote plasticity.
+Dr. Silver discovered the novel peptide– NVG-291.
 “Plasticity is mediated by sprouting – which is all about the short-range reconnections of circuits in areas of the brain that have undergone damage through injury or disease, such as dementia.
 The ability of surviving neurons to achieve significantly improved functionality by expanding into the space of dead or dysfunctional neurons is what makes sprouting so powerful.
 We discovered that chondroitin sulfate proteoglycans (CSPGs) are molecules that naturally inhibit the ability of surviving neurons to engage in sprouting at an injury site, and we identified a neural receptor, PTPσ, which together with CSPGs act together to inhibit natural repair mechanisms.

 NervGen’s drug development program targets PTPσ, inhibiting the negative effects of CSPGs, and allows the body’s natural repair mechanisms to occur, including plasticity, regeneration and remyelination.
 As far as I’m aware, NervGen is the only company focused on this receptor to modulate the effects of CSPGs,” says Dr. Silver.

 “NVG-291 offers a potential new treatment paradigm by enabling repair of damage to the nervous system, rather than just trying to limit or contain the extent of the damage,” he continues.